 - a low red blood cell count (anaemia)

-Your treatment depends on the size and position of the cancer, and your general health.
-Your specialist will discuss this with you.
+Your treatment usually depends on the level of risk of your cancer, and your general health.
+Your doctor will look at several factors to decide whether your GIST is:

-Surgery is usually the main treatment for GIST.
+For a GIST of more than 2 cm, surgery is usually the main treatment.
 Your surgeon aims to remove as much of the cancer as possible with a border of healthy tissue (clear margin) around it.
 Having a border of healthy tissue without any cancer cells is important as it lowers the risk of the cancer coming back.

 Surgery might cure a smaller GIST.
 But it might not be possible for a surgeon to remove a larger GIST completely.